Top Remote Work Tactics For Staying Productive And Visible

 Effective Workspace Setup

-- natural light when possible to alertness.
+- Pick natural light when possible to boost alertness.

 Establishing a Structured Schedule